katievx/Final_Project/README.md

 # Final_Project
 Files:
-  cakes.csv: This is a csv file that holds the data with recipes of cakes cookies.csv This is a csv file that holds the data with recipes of cookies combine2.py: This is our final project program that will be able to be used be a user to sor
+  cakes.csv: This is a csv file that holds the data with recipes of cakes. cookies.csv: This is a csv file that holds the data with recipes of cookies. combine2.py: This is our final project program that will be able to be used be a user to sort
     and graph recipes from a recipe book dataframe.

 To run the program from the command line you should type the program name (combine2.py) followed by the csv files